How to be a Coordinator

 With the internet nearly ubiquitous, people are barraged with advertising communications.
 Most people tune it out, get ad blockers and generally try and reduce the amount of communication they see.

-Communication that comes from someone who is known to them as a person is much more listened to.
-Even if it is just a neighbor, someone who lives nearby, somebody who has the same kind of house, somebody who has kids the same age, etc, etc
+Communication that comes from someone who is known to them as a person or even as someone who has a similar address (neighbor) is much more listened to.
+The more you are like them, the better, somebody who has the same kind of house, somebody who has kids the same age, etc, etc

 1. We send the blast emails out to all customers two weeks before the next delivery.